WojciechMatuszewski/programming-notes/system-design-and-architecture/solidbook.md

     -   Use abbreviations if they are considered _knowledge in the world_.
         -   `ssn`, `vat` and similar are universally understood by anyone.
     -   Use _camelCase_ to signal world breaks in variables.
-    -   And my favourite: **booleans should ask a question or make an assertion**.
+    -   And my favorite: **booleans should ask a question or make an assertion**.
         -   `potIsEmpty()`, `isPostEmpty()` are good examples.
         -   **DO NOT** try to shorten the names unnecessarily.
 You gain zero leverage by doing so.
     -   Instead of `tmStmp` use `timeStamp`.